fedi-e2ee/public-key-directory-specification/README.md

 ## What Is This All About?

+> [!NOTE]
+> If you're more technical, [feel free to skip this section](#our-proposal).

+This project is an infrastructure component to improve the privacy of the Fediverse.
+Its intended audience is software developers, system administrators, security researchers, academics, cryptographers, and technology experts.

+If you're not already familiar with the Fediverse (e.g., Mastodon), [The Verge](https://www.theverge.com/24063290/fediverse-explained-activitypub-social-media-open-protocol) tried to explain it in 2024.

+Currently, Direct Messages (DMs) on the Fediverse are like postcards: Server admins and malicious hackers can read them, if they want to.
+Law enforcement can also compel server admins to disclose them if they want to prosecute you, and there is little recourse for them except to comply.
+(Unlike large tech companies, most instance admins do not have a large legal defense fund to fight the government in court.)

+The architects of the Fediverse are investigating a technique called [end-to-end encryption](https://github.com/swicg/activitypub-e2ee) to alleviate this privacy risk.
+This is like upgrading from postcards to sealed envelopes that only the recipient can open.
+This envelope upgrade requires careful use of math that involves something called a "public key".
+You can think of it as a special lock that only the intended party can open.

+### Where does this project come in?

 The hardest part of designing end-to-end encryption for the Fediverse is actually a **Key management** problem, which can be summed up as one question: